2008–09 Ukrainian First League: Komunalnyk Luhansk

 After competing in thirteen rounds of the competition Komunalnyk Luhansk withdrew from the PFL on October 17, 2008.
 The PFL annulled all the results from the competition and adjusted the standings.

 Komunalnyk had a record of 2 wins, 1 draw and 10 losses scoring 12 goals and having 31 goals scored against them in the thirteen games that they played in.
 At the end of the 13th round Komunalnyk was in 17th place in the standings.
-Yuri Kudinov was team's leading goal scorer with 8 goals (3 penalties).
+Yuri Kudinov was the team's leading goal scorer with 8 goals (3 penalties).

 Knyazha Schaslyve

 Knyazha withdrew on the March 25, 2009.
 The PFL will award technical victories to teams that are to play against Knyazha after the winter break.

 Knyazha in 18 games had a record of 5 wins, 5 draws, and 8 losses scoring 22 goals and having 23 goals scored against them.
 At the end of the 18th round Knyazha was in 14th place in the standings.
-Oleksandr Mandziuk was team's leading goal scorer with 9 goals.
+Oleksandr Mandziuk was the team's leading goal scorer with 9 goals.